phyro/etc-history/chapters/birth.md

 ## Summary

 1. Ethereum network launches
-2. Soon after, a company named *Slock* deploys a smart contract that ends up holding 150 million dollars
+2. Soon after, a company named *Slock.It* deploys a smart contract that ends up holding 150 million dollars
 3. A new bug is described that can be used to empty a lot of contracts that follow bad practices
 4. Slock CEO claims they are not vulnerable to this attack